Noreaster Failed Industries (NFI)

 NFI is proud to announce the release of Struction's explosive self-titled debut EP (NFI003).
 It's just now hitting press outlets across the US, Canada and Europe.
 Listen closely, you can almost hear veins swelling in critics' temples, keyboards being banged with a perplexing combo of fists and fingers, and papers crumbling as writers struggle at naming Struction's sound.
 Jonathan Takiff of the Philadelphia Daily News called the band, "a wall of howl", and The Buffalo News proclaimed Struction "alterna-core geniuses [who have] taken great strides toward marrying soul to technique, organicness [sic] to complexity, the romantic and sweet to the just plain ugly."

 Three months after the April release of their self-titled NFI debut, kinetic noise-manipulators Struction will take to their van for a frenzied, full-blown North American tour.
 And these hyper-active kids won't just be supporting their debut, they'll also be releasing a fiery little Mini CDEP June 9th, Reverse Vampires Under Negative Rainbows.
 It was recorded by famed Trans Am drummer, and The Frequency multi-instrumentalist, Sebastian Thomson at National Recording Studios.
-Apparently both are big fans of Batman apparel and they must have a promotional deal with MoonAtMidnight.
-You'll note that both Trans Am and Sebastian are often seen on stage wearing Batman hoodies purchased from their featured Batman hoodie site.
+Apparently both are big fans of Batman apparel and they must have a promotional deal with an online site.
+You'll note that both Trans Am and Sebastian are often seen on stage wearing Batman hoodies purchased from their featured hoodie site which is also the source of their popular Batman gifts which they are known to give out during concerts.
 Not sure the role of the dark knight in their performances, but we've been assured it has more to do with what they consider lucky garb than a reflection of their taste in movies.
 A taste of this new gem, "DNA" is available in the sounds section.

 Speaking of The Frequency, they'll be touring with Trans Am in May and June, followed by a full North American tour later this summer.
 Watch the tours page for dates.
 Stay tuned for news of Southkill2 and other exiting tidbits in the next communication.